Complaints are not rare. But, when a customer calls your business with a complaint, it's not because they are trying to attack your company.

-- Stay Calm
+1. Stay Calm

 It can be easy to get defensive when someone is pointing out a mistake, but in order to fully learn from our mistakes and make sure they don’t happen again then you need to listen.
 A complaint or critique are not meant to attack you or your abilities to do your job, and it's important to remember that.

 Make sure you’re really listening to someone and not just nodding along while you think of something else.
 If you’re someone who has trouble with their listening skills, focus on their words and try to find something interesting in each sentence.
-Find a way to care, because if you care then it will be apparent to the customer or caller.
+Find a way to care, because if you care, it will be apparent to the customer or caller.

 If you are able to and can find an immediate solution, that will leave a great impression upon your customer.
 They may even come back, and isn't that the ultimate goal?